integracore2/integracore2.github.io/contact.md

                         </div>
                         <div class="ci-text">
                             <h4>Based in London or Madrid?</h4>
-                            <p>I'm always keen to meet up for a coffee!
-Please fill in the form and I'll personally get in touch to arrange our appointment.</p>
+                            <p>I'm always keen to meet up for a coffee! <b>Kindly fill in the form</b> and I'll personally get in touch to arrange our appointment.</p>
                         </div>
                     </div>